 One example of his approach is to look at German tank losses at Kursk.
 These were approximately 350 tanks, representing about 0.5% of German armament production in 1943.
 While the Germans did not win at Kursk, nor were they destroyed.
 The author looks at overall German tank losses by looking at the losses across several levels.
 Firstly, those lost pre-production and during production, by looking at targets set for the year based on production capacity, access to raw materials, budgets etc and then measuring this against what was actually produced.
 In other words how much did Allied bombing, naval blockade, destruction of raw material supply and the dispersion of factories due to the impact of bombing effect what was actually produced (as opposed to what was planned).

 If the Germans had capacity and budget to produce say 10,000 tanks per year and they set that as their target but only produced say 6,000 for the reasons stated, then it could be argued the air and sea war contributed towards the 'loss' of 4,000 German tanks that year.
 He also looks at those lost in the process of deployment.
 The Germans may have made a certain number of vehicles or aircraft but how many actually then made it to front line units to serve in combat.
-Losses due to the destruction of transport facilities like railways, bridges and other infrastructure as well as actual destruction in transit was considerable.
+Losses due to the destruction of transport facilities like railways, bridges and other infrastructure as well as actual destruction in transit were considerable.
 I haven't really done his argument justice but I think you get where he is coming from and much like Adam Tooze's The Wages of Destruction it makes you reconsider much about the war.

-1. Excellent stuff!
+Excellent stuff!
 Particularly like those WW1 figures!

 Matt